cds-snc/exploration-documentation/ProcessDocumentation.md

 **2. Pre-Discovery**

 We moved to the term "Pre-Discovery", to make it sound less intimidating, and also because it fit into our "Discovery, Alpha, Beta, Live" model of phase patterns, which helped communicate what the process was.
-But after running a couple it became evident that a Pre-Discovery might not always lead to a Discovery phase, that there's multiple ways of helping a department.
-We also found that doing a Pre-Discovery had value in and of itself for a partner, and it could exist as its own service.
-So we decided to separate it from the "Discovery, Alpha, Beta, Live" model.
+But after running a couple it became evident that it might not always lead to a Discovery phase, that there's multiple ways of helping a department.
+By calling it a "Pre-Discovery" we weren't managing expectations effectively.
+We also found that the process had value in and of itself for a partner, and it could exist as its own service.
+So we decided to separate the name from the "Discovery, Alpha, Beta, Live" model.

 **3. Exploration**